-For example, tactical asset allocation changes may be as simple as the that used by the astute stock investor above who wishes to invest a higher allocation in stocks due to lower than normal valuations, or they may be more structured.
+For example, tactical asset allocation changes may be as simple as the one used by the astute stock investor above who wishes to invest a higher allocation in stocks due to lower than normal valuations, or they may be more structured.

-One benefit of a tactical model vs flexible implementation is that ETF’s are often used for tactical asset allocation models so such models can be back tested to analyze past performance results.
+One huge benefit of a tactical model vs flexible implementation is that ETFs are often used for tactical asset allocation models so such models can be back tested to analyze past performance results.
 This can be particularly useful when comparing the model history to the current economic climate and financial markets.

 The goals of tactical asset allocation models can be based on better risk management through lower portfolio volatility, higher than benchmark (index) returns, or both.

 Meb Faber, as seen in my Best Advanced Investing Books post, authored a popular book on strategic asset allocation, The Ivy Portfolio.
 Meb has also been a pioneer in tactical asset allocation models, however.
 Results from 1973 through early 2022 for Faber’s EXD5 Tactical Asset Allocation model can be seen below.

 Notice from the table below that the return (CAGR, Compounded Annual Growth Rate) isn’t as high as the S&P 500, but there was much less volatility with the tactical asset allocation because it moved out of stocks during long bear markets.
 The drawdown with this Faber tactical asset allocation model was -12.87% over 27.1 months while the S&P 500 drawdown was -55.25% over a lengthy 73.5 months for the same time frame.

 This particular tactical asset allocation invests in various asset classes, including bonds.
 Therefore, the portfolio may well have beaten a fixed asset allocation portfolio with a blend of stocks and bonds, which would have been a more appropriate comparison to Faber’s model than simply the S&P 500 index.